grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Threshold Tab.md

 - To see visualizations for the metric, select the threshold.
   A graph appears, which you can use to inspect where performance degraded.

-  In our example below, the expanded thresholds calculated value is below the threshold of 100 ms.
+  In our example below, the expanded thresholds has a value below the threshold of 100 ms.

 To compare the threshold with other data about the test:
 1. Select the threshold.
-2. Select **Add to analysis**.
+1. Select **Add to analysis**.
-3. Then use the **Analysis** tab to find correlations between threshold data and other values from the test.
+1. Then use the **Analysis** tab to find correlations between threshold data and other values from the test.

 ## See Also